-Over the last couple of years I've had the opportunity to work with Wagtail CMS and dive fairly deep into it, and it's a beautiful CMS.
+Over the last number of years I've had the opportunity to work with Wagtail CMS and dive fairly deep into it, and it's a beautiful CMS.

-There are a lot of Wagtail sites these days, and the CMS is growing in popularity so I think it's time for a dedicated tutorial site.
-Something that's not necessarily owned by one person, where authors can write their own tutorials and make their own videos and have a Wagtail-centric place to put their content.
+There are a lot of Wagtail websites these days, and the CMS is growing in popularity so I thought it was time for a dedicated tutorial site.

 I started this site because I started answering a lot of Wagtail questions, and many of these questions were repeating.
-Some people asked REALLY good questions and forced me to learn a new thing; but that knowledge is siloed in my head.
+Some people asked REALLY good questions and forced me to learn something new; but that knowledge is siloed in my head.
 This is a very common scenario for many developers.
 And while the Wagtail docs are good and constantly improving, I think there's room for a website that focuses on teaching certain parts of Wagtail from other developers perspectives.